The AES Corporation (AES) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for The AES Corporation (AES) by analysts is $31.09, which is $5.92 above the current market price.
-The public float for AES is 666.27M, and at present, short sellers hold a 1.78% of that float.
-On March 06, 2023, the average trading volume of AES was 4.05M shares.
+The average price estimated by analysts for AES is $31.09, which is $7.74 above than the current price.
+The public float for AES is 666.36M, and at present, short sellers hold a 1.54% of that float.
+The average trading volume of AES on March 13, 2023 was 4.10M shares.

 AES’s Market Performance

-AES stock saw a decrease of 0.82% in the past week, with a monthly decline of -5.41% and a quarterly a decrease of -12.66%.
-The volatility ratio for the week is 3.49%, and the volatility levels for the last 30 days are 2.39% for The AES Corporation (AES).
-The simple moving average for the last 20 days is -2.44% for AES stock, with a simple moving average of 0.81% for the last 200 days.
+AES’s stock has seen a -7.33% decrease for the week, with a -11.09% drop in the past month and a -16.87% fall in the past quarter.
+The volatility ratio for the week is 3.07%, and the volatility levels for the past 30 days are at 2.65% for The AES Corporation The simple moving average for the last 20 days is -8.38% for AES stock, with a simple moving average of -6.83% for the last 200 days.

 Analysts’ Opinion of AES